mrozekma/serial-bridge/doc/index.rst

 I should stress here that Serial Bridge has no concept of accounts or logins.
 User information comes from two sources:

-* Provided by the user in the "You" section of the home page.
+* Provided by the user in the "Setup" section of the home page.
 * Provided by the :ref:`users.identify <config_users>` configuration function.

 The ``users.identify`` function is an optionally asynchronous function that takes an object describing the user.
 This object has the following keys: